-These Silent Auction Ideas will help you organize a successful fundraiser.
+These silent auction ideas will help you organize a successful fundraiser.
 Virtually any charity can use silent auctions as a means of fundraising to support their charitable cause.
 In fact, organizing and running a silent auction is much easier than it may seem, especially if you’re hosting your auction online with a fundraising strategy.
-We have an easy fundraising website that will help you reach your goals.
+We have easy fundraising software that will help you reach your goals.
 Websites for charity are popping up everywhere.
 Don’t get left behind!
 Charity Auctions Today is the BEST ONLINE AUCTION SITE for school fundraising events.

 Simple List for How to Run a Silent Auction Fundraiser:

 You’ll need to find some excited volunteers from your group to help plan and run the event.
 Make sure you have plenty of people to volunteer, and that all tasks are assigned to someone.
 Start out with a strong, dedicated group, and assign leadership roles to those who will be in charge of managing and publicizing the event.

 ● Solicit item donations.

 To keep costs low, have members ask co-workers, friends, or family who own local businesses to donate items for your auction.
 In exchange for donated items, you can offer businesses free publicity during the fundraising event and in your marketing materials.
 Free advertising is a good way to reciprocate.
 Try to get all offers for donations in writing, when possible, or collect the items on the spot.
 Most museum or recreational venues will donate items if you ask in writing.
 Make sure you have plenty of copies of a request for donations written on the school or non-profit’s letter-head.

 ● Determine a time and place for your event.